macOS Monterey cannot be installed on Macintosh HD

 This final method should only be used as a last resort option in case the previous suggestions shown here didn’t allow you to install macOS Monterey on your Mac.
 Note that erasing/wiping clean your Mac would result in the deletion of all personal data that you have stored on it.
 For this reason, we once again remind you to back up your Mac before you proceed with this method.
 If you’ve already done that, or you don’t care about losing any of your data, you can proceed to our How to completely wipe a Mac guide, where you can find detailed instructions on erasing your Mac’s disk.

-After you’ve erased your Mac, you can use the Install Monterey from macOS Recovery Mode method that’s shown above to perform a clean install of the latest macOS.
+After you’ve erased your Mac, you can use the Install Monterey from the macOS Recovery Mode method that’s shown above to perform a clean install of the latest macOS.